Wheel chandelier: Gothic wheel chandeliers

+The wheel chandeliers of the Gothic period in Germany are smaller in size than the Romanesque ones, and they are no longer representations of Jerusalem.
+The chandelier made of brass in Münster Cathedral has a circular pierced rim decorated with a few statuettes on its side, and ornamented with tracery-work like filigree and pinnacles.
 In the Minster Church of St. Alexander in Einbeck there is a later gothic wheel chandelier of painted brass with a diameter of c.
 3.5 metres.
 The inscription on its bracket dates it to 1420.
 It was presumably gifted by Degenhard Ree, a canon of the collegiate church.
 The composition ought to go back to a lost example in Pöhlde Cloister.